MonsterReservationsGroup/byranLookHere/README.md

 like us on the right

 ### button UI:DIRECTIVE

 rounded corners
 has an option to make bouncy
 has an option to make bold
 defaults to primary color, optional light, and inverted styles vial coloring property

+### timeline UI:SERVICE

+this service handles the flow of the app current index keeps track of the current page callback is a function that is called when the next method is called, if it returns false the goToNextRoute is not called goes to the next route goes to the previous route

+### help-button UI:COMPONENT

+only shown on screens smaller than 500px placed in lower left right hand corner of the screen scales periodically

+### image-offset-card UI:COMPONENT

+this component displays a small blurb along with a centered offset image giving a nice layering effect takes as input an imageUrl and a title takes the body as ng content

+### hero UI:COMPONENT

+this component describes the current page has a title input a catchphrase input takes body as ng content

+### image-card UI:COMPONENT
+this component is used to showcase information along with a nice picture relavent to the information takes an image url takes a title takes a ng content as description, p tag required takes a footer